abpframework/abp/docs/en/Modules/Feature-Management.md

 });
 ````

 The order of the providers are important.
 Providers are executed in the reverse order.
-That means the `CustomSettingProvider` is executed first for this example.
+That means the `CustomFeatureProvider` is executed first for this example.
 You can insert your provider in any order in the `Providers` list.

 ## See Also